rfyuz/eskilny-chess-gui/task-2/README.md

 ### Kattis problems

 This week, you're going to learn the basics of Rust by solving easier [Kattis](https://kth.kattis.com) problems.
-For each problem, create one Rust crate in `<KTH_ID>-task-2`.
+For each problem, create one Rust crate in your repo.
 Include a screenshot of your Kattis submission to prove solution.
 See `./minimal_scalar_product` for a Kattis solution example.

 Solve at least two of the following problems:
 - [Summera tal](https://kth.kattis.com/problems/kth.javap.sumsort)